Cyberretta/Write-Ups-THM/Annie.md

 ## AnyDesk exploitation

 Let's download the RCE exploit from https://www.exploit-db.com/exploits/49613.
-Now, we have to edit the target IP adress :
+Now, we have to edit the target IP address :
 ![](https://i.imgur.com/9Jsxv8y.jpg)

 Then, we need to generate a shellcode using msfvenom :